DavidBenko/gateway/README.md

 This will allow it to be picked up by your IDE and other tools (I'm using Atom with [`go-plus`](https://atom.io/packages/go-plus)).

+### Admin Front End

+I'm using Ember CLI to manage the front end application found in `admin`.

 ## Gateway Setup

 The Gateway can be configured using a configuration file, environment